xa4ax2000/MazeSolver/README.md

+The mazes were generated using a third party program called Daedalus: www.astrolog.org/labyrnth/daedalus.htm

+The Daedalus package has been REMOVED from the repository (you can download it for yourself in the link above).
+This package has been removed because it was a tool used to generate mazes -- it did not serve a purpose with the underlying logic of my program nor was it an extension of the maze generation from Daedalus.

-The mazes were generated using a third party program called Daedalus: www.astrolog.org/labyrnth/daedalus.htm The program has ben extracted and put inside the directory: ".../src/res/Daedalus" This program DOES NOT belong to me; however it has been used to generate the pixelized mazes that will be inserted to test cases and solve mazes.
+This program (Daedalus) DOES NOT belong to me; however it has been used to generate the pixelized mazes that will be inserted to test cases and solve mazes.
 For more information regarding Daedalus and its usage, plase go to their site as I had posted above.